magento/merchdocs/src/live-search/install.md

 - [Updating Live Search](#updating-live-search)
 - [Uninstalling Live Search](#uninstalling-live-search)

-{:.bs-callout-tip}
 The installation takes place from the command line of the server.
-Rather than retyping each command, hover over the far right of the code box, click the **Copy** link, and paste it into the command line.
-If you do not have experience working from the command line, ask your system integrator or developer for assistance.
+If you do not have experience working from the command line, ask your developer or system integrator (SI) for assistance.

 ## Requirements